AlbaGP/Getting_and_Cleaning_Data/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data that we have used can be download from the following link:
+The data that we have used can be downloaded from the following link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip